 The two places which offer the CELTA course in Bogota are the British Council and International House.
 IH runs intensive one-month courses every month, and is a bit cheaper than the British Council.
 The British Council’s CELTA courses are less regular, and you’ll have to keep a regular eye on the website to see when the next one is coming up.
 As of 2017, the British Council offers the intensive one-month course (which I did, and would recommend!), and occasionally the blended CELTA course, which means you study all of the theory independently and then go to the British Council for the teaching practice part.
 The blended CELTA is part-time over three months.
 The one-month intensive course is well worth doing at the British Council, as the teaching quality on the course and the teaching facilities in the classrooms are outstanding, in my opinion.
 Also, if you do well on the course, you already have British Council contacts if you want to try to get a job at the best English teaching organisation in Colombia.
 You will also find that the contacts you will make at the BC will be really useful.

-The best place to teach English, without a doubt, is the British Council.
+The best place for teaching English in Bogota, without a doubt, is the British Council.
 If you have a CELTA qualification and some post-CELTA teaching experience (they say at least 2 years, but they often accept less if you perform well in the interview and demo lesson), this will provide the best working conditions – free training, 61,000 pesos/hour as an hourly-paid teacher or around $5 million/month starting salary as a teacher on a full-time contract, and a lot of support and good people to work with.
 Furthermore, most of the classes are on-site at the British Council, and when you need to travel to an off-site class, the BC will arrange for private transport to take you to and from the class, and reimburse you for the time spent travelling.

-Executive English Training is a relatively new English teaching business offering General English and Business English classes to business executives at their offices.
+Executive English Training offers General English and Business English classes to business executives at their offices.
 The pay is 40,000 pesos/hour for General English classes and 60,000 pesos/hour for Business English, and the lady who runs it is very nice, organised and professional.
 Rachel, the director, can be contacted by email at email@example.com.
 Note that only CELTA-qualified native English speakers with a confident knowledge of English grammar will be accepted, as clients are often keen to improve their accents through contact with native speakers, and often ask very specific grammar questions which they expect to be answered!

 Bogota Business English pays between $30,000-38,000 pesos/hour for off-site business English classes and all of the materials are provided.
 You will need to travel to wherever your classes are, and they will sponsor (but won’t pay for) work visas.
 You will need to have a teaching certificate and a university degree or teaching experience.
 They will set up your health insurance (EPS) and pension funds for you.
 BBE also works with a foundation just outside of Bogotá where teachers can go and play football with the children, help with cooking classes and teach the children English – excellent for people who are looking to do some voluntary work while they’re in Bogotá.
 There’s more information about this project on their website.